nahiyan/darwin/README.md

 - CMake
 - Cocos Console

+Important: Before building Darwin, make sure you run the following shell command: `python scripts/gen_db_path.py` in the root (`/`) of your project.

 ### CMake

 Darwin is heavily based on CMake for generating the build system and invoking the build tools.
 Make sure your CMake version is >= 3.6.